hplgit/doconce/README.do.txt

 ===== News =====

 Here are some of the most recent features and enhancements in DocOnce:
+ * On 10 October 2016, Hans Petter Langtangen, creator of DocOnce, "passed away" : "https://www.simula.no/news/hans-petter-langtangen-1962-2016".
+Kristian Gregorius Hustad, supported by the "Centre for Computing in Science Education" : "http://www.mn.uio.no/ccse/english/" at the University of Oslo, will assume the role of principal maintainer.
+ * Language support for Basque has been added.
+Thanks to Josu M. Igartua for providing the translation.
+ * DocOnce can now be used with both Python 2 and Python 3.
  * Kristian Gregorius Hustad has now made support for TikZ figures in DocOnce.
 This means that you can use TikZ (popular among LaTeX writers) to make a figure.
 The TikZ code will be used directly in `latex` or